 Get a Library Card

 All Michigan residents are eligible for Library of Michigan (LM) library cards.
-Out-of-state students enrolled in a Michigan college or university are also eligible.
-Employees of the State of Michigan, please scroll down to Notes section.
+Out of state students enrolled in a Michigan college or university are also eligible.
+Employees of the State of Michigan, please use the Application for State Employees.

 - LM Collections - Check out materials from the Library of Michigan's circulating collections at its facility in Lansing.

-- MeLCat - Borrow materials from other Michigan libraries through MeLCat, for pickup at the Library of Michigan.*
+- MeLCat - Borrow materials from other Michigan libraries through MeLCat, for pickup at the Library of Michigan - temporarily suspended due to ongoing catalog transition.

 - LM Databases - Access the Library of Michigan's specialized subscription databases from home as well as while visiting the library.